 - time sleep

 They also have apps that you can wirelessly sync the data to, and use to set and manage goals.

-This is great for a bodybuilders who are trying to cut down, and need to burn more calories by increasing cardio or overall activity.
-The ability to see their activity data in real time, and compiled over time, is a fun and engaging way to get motivated and encourage progression.
+This is great for bodybuilders who are trying to cut down and need to burn more calories by increasing cardio or overall activity.
+The ability to see their activity data in real-time, and compiled over time, is a fun and engaging way to get motivated and encourage progression.

 And especially if the bodybuilder you’re buying this for is also into technology, you can be sure that a good quality fitness tracker will be well-received.